LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/ExternalKnowledgeBases/external-kbs-with-liveperson-ai.md

 ---
-pagename: CMS KBs with LivePerson AI
+pagename: External KBs with LivePerson AI
 redirect_from:
 Keywords:
 sitesection: Documents
 categoryname: "Conversational AI"
 documentname: Knowledge Base
-subfoldername: CMS Knowledge Bases
+subfoldername: External Knowledge Bases
-permalink: knowledge-base-cms-knowledge-bases-cms-kbs-with-liveperson-ai.html
+permalink: knowledge-base-external-knowledge-bases-external-kbs-with-liveperson-ai.html
 indicator: both
 ---

-### What's a CMS KB with LivePerson AI?
+### What's an external KB with LivePerson AI?
-A CMS knowledge base with LivePerson AI:
+An external knowledge base with LivePerson AI:

 * Integrates with an external content management system (CMS)
 * Uses a [Natural Language Understanding (NLU) engine](intent-builder-natural-language-understanding.html) to evaluate the articles in the knowledge base against the consumer’s utterance (the intent) and return the highest scoring article.
 Using the capabilities of NLU to do this work is recommended for the best consumer experience.